What would Lara do?

-In addition to sharing her story (audio), Lara also met with the LÄRABAR team to learn about the brand’s upcoming plans and provide some input.
+In addition to sharing her story (audio), Merriken also met with the LÄRABAR team to learn about the brand’s upcoming plans and provide some input.

-While Lara is no longer involved in the day-to-day workings of the brand, she’s still the face of LÄRABAR and serves as an advisor.
+While she is no longer involved in the day-to-day workings of the brand, she’s still the face of LÄRABAR and serves as an advisor.

 “Lara often serves as our point of inspiration,” says Rosanne Ranta, associate marketing manager for LÄRABAR.
 “We haven’t gotten so far as to make ‘What would Lara do’ bracelets, but it’s a question we often ask ourselves.
 The simple, real and joyful tone that we both project and protect on LÄRABAR comes from Lara.
 Our mission to make real food accessible to everyone is inspired by her.
 The way we approach strategy, advertising, and product development is all rooted in Lara’s philosophy when she was starting the brand.”

 It’s an exciting time for LÄRABAR.
 Merriken told employees that watching the first commercial for the brand – which debuted in January – was amazing, considering advertising in its earliest days was primarily in the form of store demonstrations, samplings and dialogue with consumers.

 “My thing was ‘How do I take this simple bar and communicate simply to people in a way they can digest?’” she says.
 “I had to create a language that was palatable by everybody.
 And I worked really hard to do that.
 It was all trial and error, but people responded and they got really excited and shared it with their friends.
 We went to events around Colorado and that’s literally how we marketed LÄRABAR.”

 Merriken says that early feedback from consumers – and ongoing – has been instrumental in getting the brand to where it is today.